All about cycling in the Netherlands

 Looking at it on a macro scale reveals that all this led to the country with the highest modal share of cycling in the world’s safest streets, and with the widest age range of people cycling.
 Yes, you can truely say everyone cycles in the Netherlands, which is very visible in the above video.

-This post was first published on the blog ‘A view from the cycle path’ on Thursday 13th October 2011
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday 13th October 2011

 The original 12 comments: